caop-kie/GenRec/README.md

 ![mask](./images/GenRec-Mask.png)

 ## Datasets
 Finetuning datasets are available in the datasets folder.
-We will publish the pretrain datasets soon.
+We will publish the pretraining datasets soon.
+Please watch this [video](https://www.youtube.com/watch?v=T6vc36xiD2k&t=4s) for more details about the dataset generation.

 ## Pretraining